RLHF in an SFT Way: From Optimal Solution to Reward-Weighted Alignment: Related Work

 \section{Related Work}

-Aligning LLMs with human preferences has evolved from studies on RLHF, aiming to achieve human-aligned outcomes~\cite{stiennon2020learning,ouyang2022traininglanguagemodelsfollow,bai2022training,lee2023rlaif}.
+Aligning LLMs with human preferences has evolved from studies on RLHF, aiming to achieve human-aligned outcomes~\citep{stiennon2020learning,ouyang2022traininglanguagemodelsfollow,bai2022training,lee2023rlaif}.
 The RLHF process typically begins with SFT, followed by further fine-tuning to maximize expected reward scores.
-This requires the construction of a reward model based on the Maximum Likelihood Estimation (MLE) of the BT model to provide such reward scores.
-This fine-tuning process is referred to as RLHF, with the PPO algorithm being the most widely applied~\cite{schulman2017proximalpolicyoptimizationalgorithms}.
-A series of works focus on self-training, where the workflow involves sampling online data from the model and training it using a two-player min-max game between two policies~\cite{rosset2024directnashoptimizationteaching,swamy2024minimaximalistapproachreinforcementlearning,chen2024selfplayfinetuningconvertsweak}.
+This requires the construction of a reward model~\citep{bradley1952rank,li2025aplotrobustrewardmodeling,li2025eliminatinginductivebiasreward} based on the Maximum Likelihood Estimation (MLE) of the BT model to provide such reward scores.
+This fine-tuning process is referred to as RLHF, with the PPO algorithm being the most widely applied~\citep{schulman2017proximalpolicyoptimizationalgorithms}.
+A series of works focus on self-training, where the workflow involves sampling online data from the model and training it using a two-player min-max game between two policies~\citep{rosset2024directnashoptimizationteaching,swamy2024minimaximalistapproachreinforcementlearning,chen2024selfplayfinetuningconvertsweak}.
 However, the use of online data in the learning process presents significant challenges, as it requires substantial computational resources and limits training efficiency.
 To address these challenges, researchers have shifted their focus to offline preference alignment learning algorithms.
-These methods operate in a single stage and directly optimize a designed loss function to achieve optimal preference alignment based on pairwise datasets~\cite{zhao2023slic,rafailov2024direct,azar2024general,ethayarajh2024ktomodelalignmentprospect,xu2024contrastivepreferenceoptimizationpushing}.
-Another approach to alleviate the resource-intensive nature of training is proposed by Remax~\cite{li2024remaxsimpleeffectiveefficient}, which introduces a variance reduction method for LLMs.
-Most closely related to our work is ALoL~\cite{bahetileftover}, which formulates the reinforcement learning process at the sequence level and derives its advantage-based offline objective.
-Unlike ALoL, which relies on clipping operations to ensure training stability, we formulate our method by directly approaching the optimal solution of RLHF, thereby achieving a more precise solution to the RLHF objective.
+These methods operate in a single stage and directly optimize a designed loss function to achieve optimal preference alignment based on pairwise datasets~\citep{zhao2023slic,rafailov2024direct,azar2024general,ethayarajh2024kto,xu2024contrastivepreferenceoptimizationpushing}.
+However, standard offline methods like DPO often rely on a fixed reference model, which can lead to optimization instability.
+To mitigate this, recent alternatives have proposed eliminating the reference-policy mismatch via reference-free objectives~\citep{meng2024simpo} or minimizing the divergence by learning a better reference model~\citep{gorbatovski2024learn}.
+Separately, to alleviate the resource-intensive nature of training, Remax~\citep{li2024remaxsimpleeffectiveefficient} introduces a variance reduction method for LLMs.
+Most closely related to our work is ALoL~\citep{bahetileftover}, which formulates the reinforcement learning process at the sequence level and derives its advantage-based offline objective.
+This sequence-level perspective is further supported by recent theoretical analysis linking SFT generalization to reward rectification~\citep{wu2025generalization}, reinforcing the motivation for formulating RLHF within a supervised framework.
+However, unlike ALoL that relies on heuristic clipping, or methods like SimPO that discard the reference model, we formulate our approach by directly approximating the optimal solution of RLHF via variational inference, thereby achieving a more precise and stable solution.